An Analysis of Senator John McCain's Health Care Reform Plan

 This provision is not unlike the proposal first made by President Bush at last year's State of the Union Address.
 The President called for ending the longstanding tax exemption consumers get on any health insurance benefits paid for by their employer.
 The President would replace that with a standard $7,500 deduction for individuals and a $15,000 deduction for families.

-McCain would also end the employer tax exemption—meaning that if an employer spends the average $12,000 a year on family health insurance, the worker would now have a tax bill on $12,000 of benefits.
+McCain would also end the employer tax exemption—meaning that if an employer spends the average $12,000 a year on family health insurance, the worker would now have a tax bill on the portion of the $12,000 of benefits paid for by the employer.

-Like Bush, McCain would offer a personal tax offset, but he would do the new offset a bit differently than Bush—who would give a family a new $15,000 deduction on their personal return.
+Like Bush, McCain would offer a personal tax offset, but he would do the new offset a bit differently than Bush.

 McCain would give each single person a $2,500 tax credit and a $5,000 tax credit for a family who had health insurance.
-A tax credit means that when taxpayers calculate their taxes, instead of taking a deduction, as Bush would do, they just subtract the amount ($5,000 for a family) from their final tax bill (and they would likely be able to take advantage of the credit during the course of the year to pay their monthly premiums).
+A tax credit means that when taxpayers calculate their taxes, instead of taking a deduction, as Bush would do, under McCain's plan they would subtract the tax credit ($5,000 for a family) from their final tax bill (and they would likely be able to take advantage of the credit during the course of the year to pay their monthly premiums).

 By exchanging the longstanding employer tax exemption for this tax credit, McCain swaps money around and creates what should be a revenue neutral scheme in the short term.
 President Bush's 2008 budget numbers actually showed a lower cost program in the long run for the government as health care inflation out-striped his new deductions.
 But that would also mean higher costs for consumers over the longer-term.
 Senator McCain did not provide financial projections.